Franklin Pitcher Johnson Jr.

-Franklin Pitcher Johnson Jr., or Pitch Johnson, (born 1928 in Quincy, Illinois) is an American venture capitalist and founder of multiple companies.
+Franklin Pitcher Johnson Jr., or Pitch Johnson, (born 1928) is an American venture capitalist and founder of multiple companies.

 Personal life

-Franklin Pitcher Johnson Jr. was born in 1928 in Quincy, Illinois and is the son of Franklin Pitcher "Pitch" Johnson, an Olympic track and field athlete and college coach.
+Franklin Pitcher Johnson Jr. was born in 1928 in Quincy, Illinois, and is the son of Franklin Pitcher "Pitch" Johnson, an Olympic track and field athlete and college coach.
 When he was 12 years old his family moved to Palo Alto, California.
 He studied at the Palo Alto High School where he ran on the track team.
 According to Johnson Jr., he was not as good at running as his father.
 Despite that, according to him, he has learned a lot of things from his father, "My dad taught me to shake hands with my opponents after the race, win or lose."

 Johnson Jr. studied mechanical engineering at Stanford University (1946–50).
 After attending Harvard Business School (1950–52) he joined the US Air Force (1952–54) as an aircraft maintenance officer and worked in the Inland Steel Company's Indiana Harbor Works.

 He has a wife Catherine, three sons, and one daughter.
 He describes himself as an Episcopalian and a Republican.